Characterization of \gamma-factors: the Asai case: Local properties, -functions and root numbers

-\begin{rmk} It is clear that the same result holds for local factors corresponding to exterior and symmetric square L-functions.
-To be more precise, we use the notation of \cite{hluis1}: Let $(F, \psi,\pi_i) \in \mathscr{L}(p)$, $i=1,2$, both of degree $n$.
+{\bf 4.5.
+A note on exterior and symmetric square $\gamma$-factors.} A similar stability property also holds for local factors corresponding to exterior and symmetric square $L$-functions.
+To be more precise, we use the notation of \cite{hl}: Let $(F,\psi,\pi_i) \in \mathscr{L}(p)$, $i = 1,2$, be of degree $n$.
 Assume that $\pi_1$ and $\pi_2$ have the same central character.
-Then, for every sufficiently highly ramified character $\eta$ of $F^\times$, we have
+If $\eta$ is a character of $F^\times$ such that $\eta^2$ is sufficiently highly ramified, then